© Donal G. Burke 2013

 Rory McCollo, according to an inquisition taken at Loughrea on 7th October 1629, died on the 12th March 1616.
 At his death he was seized in fee of the castle, town and lands of Briackluone, comprising one quarter together with lands in the townlands of Clonkee (1/2 quarter), Cagall (1 quarter), Killoran (1 quarter), lands in Clonesease called Gortecloghans, Gortechearda and Gortskehcoyle, lands in Esker (1/2 quarter), Killmcsheane called Kleadarragh (1/2 quarter) and three cartrons of Kelleheragh.
-The inquisition made reference to a deed dated February 1592 by which he conveyed his lands at Brackloon, Clonkea, Cagalla, Killoran and Clonashease, all in the parish of Clonfert, to Roger or Rory O Horan of Fahy for the use of Rory for the duration of his life, and after his death to use of his son Ambrose moyle O Madden.
+The inquisition made reference to a deed dated February 1592 by which he conveyed his lands at Brackloon, Clonkea, Cagalla, Killoran and Clonashease, all in the parish of Clonfert, to Roger or Rory O Horan of Fahy for the use of Rory for the duration of his natural life, and after his death to use of his son Ambrose moyle O Madden.
 The lands conveyed to O Horan were held of the king by soccage in capite while Rory O Madden’s premises at Esker, Kilmacshane and Killeragh were held of the king by military service ‘as of the castle of Athlone’.
 The lands conveyed by Rory O Madden to O Horan in the late sixteenth century were part of the lands from which a rental was due to the Church.
 In the early seventeenth century, as the Protestant Church struggled to sustain itself and replace the Roman Catholic within the diocese, the Bishopric derived a rental income from these lands unlike numerous other denominations about the diocese from which rent was unsuccessfully claimed from the landholders by the Bishop.
 The 1615 Regal Visitation of the Diocese of Clonfert noted the rents received from the Deanery of Milike (Meelick) by Roland Lynch, then Protestant Bishop, as held by his predecessors, were derived from lands located in the parish of Clonfert, within a short distance of his demesne.
 These were again in the quarter of Coillvichain (Kilmacshane), the quarter of Killoraine and in Bracklin, Clinkeh (Cloonkea), Coolakeirin (Coolacurn), Cagalie, Lisdaville, Bellechose and Rookhan.